 Astronomers believe two of the closest galaxies to the Milky Way—the Large and Small Magellanic Clouds—may have had a third companion.

-Mr Armstrong, who is based at The University of Western Australia, used computer modelling to simulate galaxy mergers.
+Mr. Armstrong, who is based at The University of Western Australia, used computer modeling to simulate galaxy mergers.
 “What we found is that in this sort of merging event, you actually can get quite strong counter-rotation after a merger takes place,” he said.
 “This is consistent with what we see when we actually observe the galaxies.”

 Stars in the Large Magellanic Cloud (blue) and a counter-rotating dwarf galaxy (red) as they merge over 1.4 billion years.
 The direction of rotation for each galaxy has been highlighted by a selected star (yellow).
 Ben Armstrong, ICRAR/UWA.

 The Magellanic Clouds can be seen in the night sky with the naked eye and have been observed by ancient cultures for thousands of years.
 The Large Magellanic Cloud is a relatively small 160,000 light years away from us, while the Small Magellanic Cloud is around 200,000 light years away.